mostaphaRoudsari/honeybee-primer/text/components/Read_EP_Result.md

 * ##### thermalLoadBalance
 The thermal energy used by each zone in kWh.
 Heating values are positive while cooling values are negative.
 This is useful for computing balance points.
 * ##### cooling
 The cooling energy needed in kWh.
-For Ideal Air loads, this is the sum of sensible and latent heat that must be removed from each zone.
-For distributed OpenStudio systems like Packaged Terminal Heat Pumps (PTHP), this will be electric energy for each zone.
-For central OpenStudio systems, this ouput will be a single list of chiller electric energy for the whole building.
+For Ideal Air loads, this output is the sum of sensible and latent heat that must be removed from each zone.
+For detailed HVAC systems (other than ideal air), this output will be electric energy needed to power each chiller/cooling coil.
 * ##### heating
 The heating energy needed in kWh.
-For Ideal Air loads, this is the sum of sensible and latent heat that must be removed from each zone.
-For distributed OpenStudio systems like Packaged Terminal Heat Pumps (PTHP), this will be electric energy for each zone.
-For central OpenStudio systems, this ouput will be a single list of boiler heat energy for the whole building.
+For Ideal Air loads, this is the heat that must be added to each zone.
+For detailed HVAC systems (other than ideal air), this will be fuel energy or electric energy needed for each boiler/heating element.
 * ##### electricLight
 The electric lighting energy needed for each zone in kWh.
 * ##### electricEquip